LaurentVidal95/ROHFToolkit/README.md

 # Contact
 This is research code, not user-friendly, actively maintained, extremely robust or optimized.
-It is designed to be called only once to produce a set of coefficient.
 If you have questions contact me at:
 Laurent(dot)vidal(at)enpc(dot)fr